Modifying Or Enforcing Divorce Orders

 - Child custody

 The current custody arrangement may not be working for the child.
 The noncustodial parent may want to spend more time with the child.
 An older child may have his or her own ideas about where they live and whom they spend their time with.
 Failure to abide by visitation schedules may require the court’s assistance with enforcement.

 Income can change.
 A change in a child custody arrangement can precipitate the need for a change in child support, also.
 Failure to pay child support is a common reason for petitioning the court to enforce an order.

 Changes in income and failure to pay spousal support are all causes for modification or enforcement.

 If you are facing changed circumstances or the failure of an ex-spouse or another party to comply with your family court order, it is critical that you have legal representation that can help you secure an obligation that is appropriate for your situation.
-To schedule a free initial consultation with an experienced Pennsylvania divorce attorney, call 814-753-4625 or simply contact us online.
+To schedule an initial consultation with one of our experienced Pennsylvania divorce attorneys, call 814-753-4625 or simply contact us online.
 We accept credit cards for our clients’ convenience.